 Around 20 visitors submitted their snapshots in the contest.
 Entries were judged by a panel of photography enthusiasts and fans of the Park’s Facebook page.

 In September, the Park’s Facebook followers liked and shared the Photo Contest images that they thought were the best.
-Cynthia Vega, from Immokalee, Florida, received the Contest’s People Choice Award, because her photo of three excited children on top of the Chimney received the most likes and shares.
+Cynthia Vega, from Immokalee, Florida, received the Contest’s People Choice Award because her photo of three excited children on top of the Chimney received the most likes and shares.

 Vega’s photo will be featured as the Park’s Facebook and Pinterest Board Cover for two weeks.
 She’ll also receive two Park admission tickets, lunch for two at Old Rock Café and a $20 gift certificate from Old Time Photo in Chimney Rock Village.